Vice expands HBO deal and ventures into daily newscast

 It won an Emmy award last year for outstanding informational series or special, and secured a $500 million investment from Silicon Valley's Technology Crossover Ventures and A&E Networks.

-In October, the company teamed up with Rogers Communications Inc (RCIb.TO) to build a studio in Toronto.
+In October, the company teamed up with Rogers Communications Inc to build a studio in Toronto.

 (Reporting by Piya Sinha-Roy; Editing by Mary Milliken and Gunna Dickson)